 Still, there’s an enormous wealth of variety out there.
 Meaning picking a design that will keep you warm, looking great and retain its cool factor for decades to come can be tricky.
 But there are a select few tasteful top layers that really can tick each one of those boxes and more.
 Think of them as a sort of jacket capsule collection.
 The essentials.
 The key styles no modern man should be without.

-With this considered, these are the seven key jackets Ape believes every stylish man should have at his disposal.
+With this considered, these are the seven cool jackets Ape believes every stylish man should have at his disposal.

 The Bomber Jacket